lnxchk/chefdk-fundamentals/scene_03.md

 * What happens when I run the command again?

 Before you execute the command.
 Think about what will happen.
 Think about what you would want to happen.
-Look at the output from the previous.
+Look at the output from the previous run.
 Then take a guess.
 Write it down or type out what you think will happen.

 Then run the command again